Small Wild Cats Biological Classification

 Following new DNA research conducted in 2006, and the use of other essential research tools, the various Felidae species were divided into eight lineages.
 Each group came from a common ancestor and shared similar morphological (form and structure), biological and physiological characteristics.

-Here is a list of the eight lineages:
+Here are the eight lineages:

 • Panthera